New Treatments Update

 If you aren’t eligible under the PBS criteria, you can still access Ajovy through the Momentum program with a private prescription.
 The Momentum program allows you to access Ajovy at a reduced price.
 When you receive your private prescription, your doctor will provide you with the next steps to purchase Ajovy.

-Additional information is available from your neurologist.
+Additional information is available from your neurologist or GP.
 Alternatively, if your neurologist is not aware or if you are not seeing a neurologist then you can contact Teva and request details be directly sent to your doctor.
 Teva can be reached on Phone: 1800 AU TEVA (1800 28 8382) Email: MedInfo.ANZ@tevapharm.com

 Read our comprehensive article about Ajovy >>